Upload Additional Data to Analyze Employee Performance

 Upload data files in the Visier solution

-To upload the data file in the studio experience:
+To upload the data file in Studio:

 - On the global navigation bar, click Data > Data Transfers.